A Taste of the Camino de Santiago Trail

 Day 6 Last Day of Walking and Hiking Tour

 Set out early from the hotel this morning for one last ramble through the gorgeous Galician countryside and sample the Caminio Finisterre--the extension of the Camino that take you to the end of the earth.
 We reconvene at the city center for a guided tour of the cathedral and old town which offers a remarkable display of Romanesque, Gothic and Baroque architecture.
 The spectacular Cathedral de Santiago de Compostela is a World Heritage Site that marks the official end of the Camino de Santiago.
 Legend holds that the burial grounds of the Apostle Saint James are located here.
 In the 9th century King Alfonso II ordered a chapel to be built on-site and in the centuries that followed, it blossomed into a Romanesque church and finally the incredible Baroque catheral that stands today.
 Led by a local guide, we enter the cathedral alongside other pilgrims waiting to receive their compostela--a certificate of accomplishment for completing the Camino.
 For some it is a spiritual journey; for others, a physical challenge or a break from their busy modern lives.
+If you'd prefer a more leisurely start of the day, feel free to skip the hike and shuttle to the tour, or sleep in and enjoy the services at the hotel.

 At approx. 1:30 pm it will be time to bid farewell!
 On the last day of the trip, transportation will be provided to the Santiago de Compostela airport.
 As well transporation will be provied back to Porto where we will drop off at a central hotel (TBA).